Mario Venzago

 BIOGRAPHY

-Mario Venzago was, until summer 2021 and for 11 years, the Principal Conductor and Artistic Director of the Bern Symphony Orchestra.
-Before, he has led as Principal Conductor or General Music Director, Indianapolis Symphony Orchestra, Gothenburg Symphony Orchestra, Basque National Orchestra in San Sebastian, Basel Symphony Orchestra, Graz Opera und Graz Philharmonic Orchestra, Deutsche Kammerphilharmonie Frankfurt (now Bremen), Theatre and Philharmonic Orchestra of the City of Heidelberg and Musikkollegium Winterthur.
-From 2010 to 2014 he was Principal Conductor of Royal Northern Sinfonia, from 2010 to 2019 Artist in Association of the Finnish Tapiola Sinfonietta and from 2000 to 2003 Artistic Director of Baltimore Summer Fest, as successor to Pinchas Zukermann and David Zinman.
+Mario Venzago served as Chief Conductor and Artistic Director of the Bern Symphony Orchestra for 11 years until summer 2021.
+Previously, he held positions as Chief Conductor or General Music Director with the Indianapolis Symphony Orchestra, Gothenburg Symphony, Basque National Orchestra San Sebastian, Basel Symphony Orchestra, Graz Opera and Graz Philharmonic Orchestra, the German Chamber Philharmonic Frankfurt (now Bremen), the Heidelberg Philharmonic Orchestra, and the Winterthur Musikkollegium.
+From 2010 to 2014, he was Principal Conductor of the Royal Northern Sinfonia, from 2010 to 2019 Artist in Association with the Finnish Tapiola Sinfonietta, and from 2000 to 2003 Artistic Director of the Baltimore Music Summer Fest, succeeding Pinchas Zukerman and David Zinman.

-Mario Venzago has conducted Berlin Philharmonic Orchestra, Leipzig Gewandhaus Orchestra, the orchestras in Philadelphia and Boston, London Philharmonic Orchestra, Orchestre Philharmonique de Radio France, Filarmonica della Scala and NHK Symphony Orchestra.
-He is a regular guest conductor with internationally renowned orchestras such as Baltimore Symphony Orchestra, Seoul Philharmonic Orchestra, Helsinki Philharmonic Orchestra, Gothenburg Symphony Orchestra, St. Petersburg Philharmonic Orchestra, Konzerthausorchester Berlin and Frankfurter Museumsorchester.
-He has given concerts with the world's most famous soloists, and collaborated with directors such as Ruth Berghaus, Peter Konwitschny and Hans Neuenfels.
+Mario Venzago has conducted many prestigious orchestras, including the Berlin Philharmonic, the Leipzig Gewandhaus Orchestra, the Philadelphia and Boston Orchestras, the London Philharmonic Orchestra, the Orchestre Philharmonique de Radio France, the Filarmonica della Scala, and the NHK Symphony Orchestra.
+He is a regular guest conductor with internationally renowned orchestras such as the Baltimore Symphony Orchestra, Seoul Philharmonic Orchestra, Helsinki Philharmonic Orchestra, Gothenburg Symphony, St. Petersburg Philharmonic, Berlin Konzerthaus Orchestra, and Frankfurt Museum Orchestra.
+He has performed with the world’s most famous soloists, and has worked alongside directors such as Ruth Berghaus, Peter Konwitschny, and Hans Neuenfels.

 Please do not make any changes, omissions or additions, unless authorized by artist management.